Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load: Copenhagenish approach to understanding the measurement

-An iconic example of such interaction is the pre-measurement which takes place in a Stern-Gerlach device which entangles particle's spin with its path.
+An iconic example of such interaction is the pre-measurement which takes place in a Stern-Gerlach device which entangles particle's spin with its path, for an illustration see Fig. \ref{fig:sg}.
 The latter one becomes the pointer variable.
 Detection of a particle by a detector in a specific path signals the associated spin value.
 Von Neumann stresses irreversibility of the detection process, and that the other its feature is amplification of the initial quantum event to the level at which it can be observed macroscopically.
-Here the iconic devices are avalanche photo-detectors: initial ionization produces a free electron which is accelerated in the electric field inside the device, and in a collision ionizes another atom, and so on, till a macroscopically registrable electric current forms.
+In quantum optics the iconic amplification devices are avalanche photo-detectors: initial ionization produces a free electron which is accelerated in the electric field inside the device, and in a collision ionizes another atom, and so on, till a macroscopically registrable electric current forms.

-What is important for our discussion is that von Neumann's theory is intended to reflect the Born's rule as describing probabilities of macroscopic observations indicating specific macroscopic measurement outcomes.